DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ImageRead()` produces a better error message if the file doesn't exist.

+- Improved error messages when reading or writing JPEG files.

 ### Bug fixes

 - `dip::Image out = view` threw an exception with the message "Sizes must be non-zero and no larger than